 Eleanor Howe, founder and CEO

-Diamond Age is led by Eleanor Howe, a data scientist who has been working at the cutting edge of bioinformatics for over 15 years.
-As founder and CEO, Howe sets the vision for Diamond Age and ensures that its clients are working closely with consultants to tackle their most important challenges.
+Eleanor has been working at the cutting edge of bioinformatics for over 15 years.
+As founder of Diamond Age, she led the company’s evolution from a small, project-based service provider to a full-fledged consultancy that works closely with clients to tackle their most difficult research challenges.

-Prior to founding Diamond Age, Howe served as the go-to bioinformatician in the Center for the Development of Therapeutics at the Broad Institute of MIT and Harvard, where she helped drive drug discovery projects in cancer, cardiovascular disease, and kidney disease, among others.
-She also worked at the Dana-Farber Cancer Institute, where she led mid- and late-stage development of the Multiexperiment Viewer – a powerful software tool for mining large genomic datasets – and at the Institute for Genomic Research in Rockville, Maryland.
+Before founding Diamond Age, Eleanor served as the sole bioinformatician in the Center for the Development of Therapeutics at the Broad Institute of MIT and Harvard, where she helped drive drug discovery projects in cancer, cardiovascular disease, and kidney disease, among others.
+She also worked at the Dana-Farber Cancer Institute, where she led mid- and late-stage development of the Multiexperiment Viewer, a powerful tool for mining large genomic datasets.

-Chris has an M.Bin in bioinformatics and a Ph.D. in integrative life sciences from VCU, where he also completed an NSF-funded postdoctoral fellowship in ecological genomics.
+Chris has an M.S. in in bioinformatics and a Ph.D. in integrative life sciences from VCU, where he also completed an NSF-funded postdoc in ecological genomics.

 Somdutta Saha, consultant

-Somdutta Saha is a computational biologist with expertise in structural bioinformatics and computational biology.
+Somdutta is a computational biologist with expertise in structural bioinformatics.
 Her interests span the translational spectrum, from early-stage drug discovery to clinical trial design, analysis, and follow-up.
-Having worked in both a large pharmaceutical company (GlaxoSmithKline) and a small biotech (Solid Biosciences), she brings diverse perspectives that allow her to quickly understand what Diamond Age clients need – and how to deliver it.
+Having worked in both a large pharmaceutical company (GlaxoSmithKline) and a small biotech (Solid Biosciences), she brings diverse perspectives that allow her to quickly understand what Diamond Age clients need and how to deliver it.

 Somdutta holds a Ph.D. in Bioinformatics (computational chemistry) from the University of Arkansas for Medical Sciences, and a M.Sc. in bioinformatics from the West Bengal University of Technology.